Description

 Risk and Exploitability

-Exploit probability is not quantified (EPSS score is unavailable), and the vulnerability is not listed in CISA's KEV catalog.
-The risk stems from its nature as a memory leak that could be exacerbated by repeated unbinding events, which may be triggered by configuration changes or device probe deferrals.
+Exploit probability is very low, with an EPSS score of less than 1%, and the vulnerability is not listed in CISA's KEV catalog.
+The CVSS score is 5.5, indicating moderate risk.
+The risk stems from its nature as a memory leak that could be exacerbated by repeated unbinding operations, which may be triggered by configuration changes or device probe deferrals.
 The attack vector is likely local or user‑initiated, as it requires interaction with the USB interface; it is inferred that an adversary with physical or privileged access could force unbind operations to cause the leak.
 No public exploit is documented, but the potential for resource exhaustion makes the vulnerability significant for long‑running or resource‑constrained systems.

 Remediation